- Name the exact task before you subscribe.

 - "If output quality is rated unacceptable on more than 50% of attempts, we cancel."

-- "If we haven't shipped any output through this workflow in two weeks, we cancel."
+- "If we haven't shipped any output through this tool in two weeks, we cancel."

 The five-minute version